SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Infusion__ : The hero gains +2 Spellpower permanently and +100 temporary mana.
 - __Elemental Vision__ : Allows hero to see elements on enemy creatures so that Destructive Magic spells cast by the hero can inflict additional elemental damage.
 - __Eternal Servitude__ : The hero receives an ability to raise some of the fallen undead creatures in his or her army after combat.
-- __Scorching Earth__ : The hero calls upon forces of nature to affect enemy melee-attacking creatures.
-Any time an enemy creature moves it will receive some damage.
+- __Soil Burn__ : Enemy walking creatures will receive damage equal to 8 times hero level when moving.
 - __Siege__ : All hero's troops gain +3 speed during the siege of an enemy castle, and the Catapult gains an extra shot.

 ### ULTIMATE